 I am a writer and an academic interested in Information Technology Law and Health and Medical Law.
-I am a Research Associate at the University of Oxford’s Centre for Health, Law and Emerging Technologies (HeLEX).
 I have created this page primarily to make more of my work accessible.
 Much of my recent work has been concerned with the regulation of direct-to-consumer genetic tests, examining the industry’s use of wrap contracts (browsewrap and clickwrap) and I am also very interested in the uses and storage of genetic and genomic data, as well as genetic privacy.

 I am currently working on a book, entitled Buying Your Self on the Internet: Wrap Contracts and Personal Genomics to be published by Edinburgh University Press as part of its Future Law series in 2019.

 I am also co-editing with Professor Jonathan Herring and Dr Thana Campos Philosophical Foundations of Medical Law, which will be published as part of Oxford University Press’ Philosophical Foundations of Law series also in 2019.